vitay/deeprl/document.md

 ### Proximal Policy Optimization (PPO)

-Proximal Policy Optimization (PPO) was proposed by @Schulman2017 to overcome the problems of TRPO (complexity, unability to share parameters or to use complex NN architectures) while increasing the range of tasks learnable by the system (compared to DQN) and improving the sample complexity (compared to online PG methods, which perform only one update per step).
+Proximal Policy Optimization (PPO) was proposed by @Schulman2017 to overcome the problems of TRPO (complexity, inability to share parameters or to use complex NN architectures) while increasing the range of tasks learnable by the system (compared to DQN) and improving the sample complexity (compared to online PG methods, which perform only one update per step).

 For that, they investigated various surrogate objectives (lower bounds) that could be solved using first-order optimization techniques (gradient descent).
 Let's rewrite the surrogate loss of TRPO in the following manner: